Programs – October to December

 8 a.m. – 11 a.m.

-Venture into the garden for an immersive experience with this avian expert who will talk about the varied species of birds that visit Greenwood’s peaceful woodlands and the surrounding 2,100 acres of South Mountain Reservation’s protected parkland.
-End the morning with a visit to the gift shop.
-Complimentary gift with purchase.
+Immerse yourself in nature as you venture into the garden with this avian expert.
+Dave will talk about the varied species of birds that visit Greenwood’s peaceful woodlands and the surrounding 2,100 acres of South Mountain Reservation’s protected parkland.

 $15 per person